Get Going Guide (2026)

 Option 1: Mediation

-Example: One couple resolved everything in six sessions for $4,500.
-A contested case would have cost five times more.
+Potential cost: One couple resolved everything in six sessions for $4,500.
+A case that went to court would have cost five times more ($22,500).

 Option 2: Collaborative Divorce

-Costs more than mediation but usually 40 to 60 percent less than litigation.
+Potential cost: Costs more than mediation but usually a fraction of the cost of litigation.

 Option 3: Cooperative Attorneys

-Best for people unsure about their spouse’s willingness to cooperate, or who need legal backup without committing to a full legal battle.
+Best for: People who are unsure whether their spouse will cooperate, or who want legal protection without immediately committing to a full courtroom battle.

 Option 4: Litigation

-Key difference: A judge makes the final calls.
+Who steers the process: A judge makes the final decisions.

-Best for high-conflict cases involving abuse, hidden finances, or extreme power imbalances.
+Best for: High-conflict situations such as cases involving abuse, hidden finances, or extreme power imbalances.

 Think of buying a car.
 You can negotiate at a dealership, buy directly from a private seller, or go to auction.
 Same car, completely different experience, cost, and level of stress.
 Divorce is the same way.
 The process you choose shapes the journey, not just the destination.